Tip!: Hardware-accelerated streaming is a premium feature and requires an active Plex Pass subscription.

-- The video quality may be lower, appearing more blurry or blocky.
-This is especially true and more noticeable when streaming at resolutions below 720p or lower bit rate source material.
-(Hardware-accelerated video encoders are faster, but lower quality than software encoders.)
+- The output quality of video may be lower, appearing slightly more blurry or blocky.
+This is especially true and more noticeable when streaming at resolutions below 720p or when using lower bit rate source material.
+(Hardware-accelerated video encoders are faster, but lower-quality than software encoders.)

 - Earlier generations of hardware typically have lower-quality output than newer generations.
 (For instance, output from a “Sandy Bridge” processor typically won’t look as good as from a “Kabylake” processor.)

 - Some rare video formats may play incorrectly on certain devices.
 This is unexpected, and users should report these issues to Plex in our friendly forums.

 If you’re now interested in hardware-accelerated streaming, you can get started:

 Hardware-Accelerated Streaming is supported in Plex Media Server on modern Windows, Mac, Linux, and NAS devices.
 Plex Media Server’s hardware acceleration uses Intel Quick Sync Video for decoding and encoding, which is available in all recent Intel Core processors as well as some other Intel processors (such as some Xeon, Atom, or Celeron models).